nicotsou/nicotsou.com/content/blog/tltr-typescript-modules/index.md

 That’s basically a reserved spot, which simplifies our export/import statements.

-> Default exports works similar to the return keyword in a function.
+> Default exports work similar to the return keyword in a function.

-If within a file you don’t want to export more than one elements, you can use the `default` keyword for simplicity.
+If within a file you don’t want to export more than one element, you can use the `default` keyword for simplicity.

 Another use case is when you want to separate your primary logic from the helper functions: